alexbradshaw/README-Generator/README.md

 ## License
 MIT (Free use with preservation of copyright/license notices)
 ## Contributing
 This project is complete.
-Not contributions necessary.
+No contributions necessary.
 ## Tests
 Entering information to create a readme and checking the output.
 ## Questions